Situated in the northeast province of Liaoning, the gorgeous coastal city of Dalian has a long history of being used by foreign powers as a port.

 You can buy a local meal for as little as 15 RMB and a bus journey costs 1 RMB per trip.

-- Public Transportation: 2 major train stations, 1 airport and hundreds of bus routes & taxis.
-A subway network is expected to open in 2015
+- Public Transportation: 2 major train stations, 4 subway lines, 1 international airport and hundreds of bus routes & taxis.

 - Language: Mandarin, local dialects

 - Climate: Ocean climate features, with four distinct seasons

 - Very famous for the beaches, great on your days off from teaching English

 - Xinghai square is the largest square in Asia and is home to many attractions

 - Lushun City, Also known as ‘Port Arthur,’ is a beautiful tourist city zone with a long history

 - Has won awards for ‘Best Tourist City’ and ‘Best Environment’